Incident Overview

 1. 🛑 Immediate Detection of Wrong Helm

-This would have occurred within seconds, giving the bridge team a vital opportunity to correct course.
+This appears within seconds, providing a vital prompt to correct course.

 2. ⏱️ Critical Early Warning Window

-The report confirms that the grounding became inevitable around 30 seconds after the third incorrect helm input.
-HOM would have activated audio-visual alarms on the first mismatch, giving the master or third mate a full half-minute to intervene—long enough to avert the grounding.
+The report indicates the grounding became inevitable around ~30 seconds after the third incorrect input.
+HOM would alert on the first mismatch—giving the master/pilot tens of seconds to intervene, long enough to avert the grounding.

 3. 🧠 Detection of Communication Breakdown